-Candidates for the degree must complete 60 semester hours of post-collegiate work with a grade point average not lower than C. Not more than 10 hours may be D grade.
-A minimum of 18 hours must be in Christian Education courses, 4 hours of which must be earned in Field Education.
+Candidates for the degree must complete 60 semester credits of postcollegiate work with a grade point average not lower than C. Not more than 10 credits may be D grade.
+A minimum of 18 credits must be in Christian Education courses, 4 credits of which must be earned in Field Education.

-A student transferring from another accredited seminary must complete at least his last 30 semester hours in residence at the Center.
+A student transferring from another accredited seminary must complete at least his or her last 30 semester credits in residence at the Center.

 All requirements must be completed within five years from date of registration.
-If a student returns after an absence of more than two years, the requirements will be those current when he re-enters.
+If a student returns after an absence of more than two years, the requirements will be those current at the time of re-entrance.